lsewilson/twitter-word-cloud/README.md

 ### Running tests

-This app has been tested using RSpec, Capybara.
+This app has been tested using Rack-Test, RSpec, Capybara.

 ```
 $ rspec